ZMAlt/CSL-Chinese/source/CSL 1.0.1规范.md

 - jurisdiction

-  geographic scope of relevance (e.g. “US” for a US patent)
+  geographic scope of relevance (e.g. "US" for a US patent)

 - keyword    关键字

 - locator

   a cite-specific pinpointer within the item (e.g. a page number within a book, or a volume in a multi-volume work).
-Must be accompanied in the input data by a label indicating the locator type (see the [Locators](https://docs.citationstyles.org/en/stable/specification.html#locators) term list), which determines which term is rendered by `cs:label` when the “locator” variable is selected.
+Must be accompanied in the input data by a label indicating the locator type (see the [Locators](https://docs.citationstyles.org/en/stable/specification.html#locators) term list), which determines which term is rendered by `cs:label` when the "locator" variable is selected.

 - medium

-  medium description (e.g. “CD”, “DVD”, etc.)
+  medium description (e.g. "CD", "DVD", etc.)

 - note